eggplantbren/STATS331/README.md

 LICENCE
 =======
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/deed.en_GB.

+Any code in this repository is released under the MIT licence.
+See the LICENCE file for details.